 The Bates Method recognizes that you can improve your imagination...

 And you can use your imagination to improve eyesight.

 I think anybody could contemplate that for a moment and say, “Well sure, I can have a better imagination.
 I can improve my mental faculty of imagination.”

-I want to remind us that the act of seeing is largely a mental faculty that draws upon our memories and our imagination.
+I want to remind you that the act of seeing is largely a mental faculty.
+It draws upon your memories and your imagination.

-Imagination is most effective, most vivid, most real when we are relaxed in our minds and when it is effortless.
+Imagination is most effective, most vivid, and most real when you are relaxed in your mind... and when it is effortless.

-Another practical application of using our imaginations for improving eyesight is to imagine the illusions of good eyesight.
+Another practical application of using your imagination to improve eyesight is to imagine the illusions of good eyesight.

-The Bates Method places a lot of emphasis on recognizing certain visual illusions that happen when we have good eyesight.
-We can use our imaginations to empower those illusions.
+The Bates Method places a lot of emphasis on recognizing certain visual illusions that happen when you have good eyesight.
+You can use your imagination to empower those illusions.